jsukha/nabbit/README.md

 	ok for the simple benchmarks we have.

-smith_waterman: A benchmark which performs a dynamic program
+`apps/smith_waterman`: A benchmark which performs a dynamic program
                        calculation with a similar recurrence as the dynamic program for the Smith Waterman algorithm.

-arrays: Defines row-major and Morton-order 2-d arrays.
-These arrays
-        are used only for the code in the smith_waterman directory.

-misc_tests: Some tests for the data structures defined for the library
+`tests/concurrent`: Some tests for the data structures defined for the library
                     (linked list, dynamic array, and hash table).

+`toolchains`: CMake toolchain files for different configurations

+`util`: Miscellaneous utilities used by `apps`.

 The interface to the library is still changing.
 Hopefully, we can improve the interface (and possibly functionality) as we test more applications.

 For more documentation, please see the following paper in IPDPS 2010: